dominicstop/react-native-ios-context-menu/README.md

 # react-native-ios-context-menu
 A react native component to use [￼`UIMenu`￼](https://developer.apple.com/documentation/uikit/uimenu) in iOS 13 and later.
 * Support for creating menu actions and submenu's (nested menu's)
-* Support for the iOS 14 functionality like the `UIButton` menu and updating the menu while its visible.
+* Support for the iOS 14 functionality (like the `UIButton` menu, and updating the menu while its visible).
 * Support for customizing (almost) all of the native [￼`UIMenu`￼](https://developer.apple.com/documentation/uikit/uimenu) and ￼[￼`UIAction`￼￼](https://developer.apple.com/documentation/uikit/uiaction) properties
 * `ActionSheetIOS` menu fallback for unsupported iOS versions